Habenula: Medial habenula

 The medial habenula (MHb) receives connections from the posterior septum pellucidum and diagonal band of Broca.
 Input to the medial habenula comes from a variety of regions and carries a number of different chemicals.
 Most neuronal projections to the MHb come from the septal area.
 Input regions include septal nuclei (the nucleus fimbrialis septi and the nucleus triangularis septi); dopaminergic inputs from the interfascicular nucleus of the ventral tegmental area, noradrenergic inputs from the locus ceruleus, and GABAergic inputs from the diagonal band of Broca.
 The medial habenula sends outputs of glutamate, substance P and acetylcholine to the periaqueductal gray via the interpeduncular nucleus as well as to the pineal gland.

 Asymmetry

 Asymmetry in the habenula was first noted in 1883 by Nikolaus Goronowitsch.
 Various species exhibit left-right asymmetric differentiation of habenular neurons.
-In many fishes and amphibians, the habenula on one side is significantly larger and better organized into distinct nuclei in the dorsal diencephalon than its smaller pair.
+In many fish and amphibians, the habenula on one side is significantly larger and better organized into distinct nuclei in the dorsal diencephalon than its smaller pair.
 The sidedness of such differentiation (whether the left or the right is more developed) varies with the species.
 In birds and mammals, however, both habenulae are more symmetrical (although not entirely) and consist of a medial and a lateral nucleus on each side which is in fish and amphibians equivalent to dorsal habenula and the ventral habenula, respectively.